 Bigger Is Not Always Better

 I want my kids to find happiness in small things.
 I want to teach them that sometimes the bigger house means more housework and the fancy car means pricey repairs.
-I want them to know that satisfaction in life cannot be bought or paid for – it must be learned and achieved by learning to be happy with the reality of their own life.
+I want them to know that satisfaction in life cannot be bought or paid for – it must be achieved by learning to be happy with what they have.
 “Stuff” will never fill an empty heart.
-While acquiring things may bring temporary joy, it never works in the long run.
+Acquiring things may bring temporary joy, but it never results in happiness over the long run.

 My mom taught me to delay gratification.
-She taught me how to save and think long and hard before spending my money.
-In turn, I want my daughters to learn to be happy with what they have and not to covet their neighbor’s bigger and better object.
+She taught me how to save and to think long and hard before spending the money I worked so hard to earn.
+In turn, I want my daughters to learn how to be happy with what they have and not just look for the next bigger and better thing.
 My kids should know there will always be someone who has more than them, and that is perfectly okay.

 There is nothing I want more than happiness for my two little girls.
 I hope they learn to work hard and be productive members of society.
 I dream they’ll find something to believe in and strive for.
 I pray that they try not to compare themselves too much to others.
 And I hope that one day, some of my advice may be so ingrained in their minds that they simply cannot shake it off if they try.

 The whisper of my mom’s great advice still rings in my head.
 I can only hope it will ring in theirs, too.

 You want more thoughts on parenting and money?
 Ask and you shall receive!